geosolutions-it/MapStore2/.github/PULL_REQUEST_TEMPLATE.md

 ## Description
-A few sentences describing the overall goals of the pull request's commits.
+A few sentences describing the overall goals of the pull request' s commits.

-## Closed issues
+## Issues
+ - Fix #<issue>
+ - ...

 **Please check if the PR fulfills these requirements**
 - [ ] The commit message follows our guidelines: https://github.com/geosolutions-it/MapStore2/blob/master/CONTRIBUTING.md